varletjs/varlet/packages/varlet-ui/src/date-picker/docs/en-US.md

 # DatePicker

 ### Intro
-Used to select a date or date range.
+Used to select a date, month, year, or corresponding range.

 ### Basic Usage